 - Jura Helpdesk hours are 8am-4pm ADT Monday to Friday.
 Responses will be provided as soon as possible but please allow up to 24 hours for a response.

-All submissions to Research Nova Scotia must be accompanied by an EDIA Declaration for the Primary Applicant.
+All submissions to Research Nova Scotia must be accompanied by an EDIA Self-Declaration for the Primary Applicant.

 Application Details/Questions